-1. The return of the risk-free asset is known with certainty, $r_f$.
+1. The return is known with certainty, $r_f$.

-2. The risk-free asset has no risk, meaning the variance of the return is zero, $\sigma_{r_f}^2 = 0$.
+2. The variance of its return is zero, $\sigma_{r_f}^2 = 0$.

-3. Zero covariance with all risky assets, $Cov(r_f, r_i) = 0$.
+3. It has zero covariance with all risky assets, $Cov(r_f, r_i) = 0$.

 Frontier with Risk-Free